 The neo-classical synthesis suggests that Keynes was right in the short term, and classical economists were correct in the long-term.
-Markets may be subject to short term shocks which puts them out of equilibrium.
+Markets may be subject to short-term shocks which put them out of equilibrium.
 But, in the long-term, free markets were best for distributing resources.
 The neo-classical synthesis suggests government intervention should primarily be concentrated on the short-term, stimulating demand in a recession, and dealing with rigidities in labour markets, such as monopolies, minimum wages and monopsonies.

 Politics of the Neo-Classical Synthesis

 There was a belief Keynesian economics was partly inspired by ‘Communist’ ideas.
 This was in the ‘McCarthyite era’ with great suspicion of any ‘left wing’ ideas.
 Samuelson’s synthesis helped to dilute Keynesian economics to give it more market-based approach and this became the more widespread version of Keynesian economics.

 Full Employment is possible.
 Government intervention could help the economy be maintained close to full employment.
 For example, in an economic downturn, the government could pursue expansionary fiscal policy to boost demand.
 In the 1950s and 1960s, these ideas received widespread support as most major economies experienced two decades of economic expansion and close to full employment.
 Richard Nixon said in the early 1970s ‘we’re all Keynesians now‘